workshopper/test-anything/exercises/tell-me-what-is-wrong/instruction.md

 harder to actually read the output.
 You have to know what output is expected for every input and for different functions.

-So it would be better if our tests only told us about weather something works or not.
+So it would be better if our tests only told us about whether something works or not.
 Surely we could probably test each output with `!==` and warn if something is wrong like this.